 To defend a complaint or summons, you must file a Form 10B Notice of Reply response within 14 days.
 If the matter is identified as urgent, a formal response is not required.
 The Form 10A Complaint or Summons will indicate a time for appearance before the court, which you must attend.

-Refer to the court fees ready reckoner.
+court fees ready reckoner.

 Resources and further information